kevroletin/tshsh/doc/roadmap.md

 * [Done] restart a puppet after it terminates
 * [Done] handle tui in a meaningful way
 * [Done] copy-paste previous command output using a key binding
-* [IN_PROGRESS] edit previous command output in an editor
+* [Done] edit previous command output in an editor
+* [Done] multiple predefined puppets
+* regular expressions for prompt matcher
-  * make command configurahble
+* limit amount of buffered command output
-  *
 * config file, default configuration for popular shells
-* limit amount of buffered command output
+* fix TODOs:
+  * WaitInput should have timeouts
+  * implement Sleep to replace threadDelay

 ### Following releases
 * e2e tests for TUI apps
-* multiple puppets
+* spawn arbitrary amount of puppets
 * configurable leader-key keybindings
 * tui for commands and puppet statuses
 * escape sequences debugger: turn escape sequences into human-readable explanation
 * interactive configuration dialog, help writing a parser for a prompt
 * synchronize env variables after switching
+* synchronize chosen repl variables after switching
 * track xterm state (window title, cursor visibility, background/foreground colors, etc.)
+* http api
+  * stream output of a selected puppet
+  * execute a shell command in a selected puppet via api
+  * return last command output via api

 ## Current problems

+* window title is not cleaned after switching;
-* output from an inactive puppet is just discarded; as a result, we can miss ANSI escaped sequences which try to configure terminal (especially bracket paste mode);
+* output from an inactive puppet is just discarded; as a result, we can miss ANSI escaped sequences which try to configure terminal (bracket paste mode, images preview, etc);
-* window title is not cleaned after switching
+* terminal state is not cleared properly; as a result switching from a ranger might leave image preview in a terminal.